GustavoMatsunaga/ToDoList/README.md

 ## Challenges! :pushpin:

 The application was developed with only HTML, CSS and vanilla Javascript.
 I made a CRUD (Create, read, update and delete) application in order to maintain my daily routines organized.
 The website is completely responsive, so it can fit even for mobiles.
+The greatest challenge was only using a Single Page to build the application, so it doesn't need to refresh.
+The application needed a lot of DOM manipulation in order to fulfill this.

 **Features!
 Let's have fun!** 🚀